-- 96.B.IV. (c) External referee letters shall comment on candidate performance in research and scholarly and/or creative activity in relation to the criteria developed by the candidate's unit(s).
-External referees for candidates applying for promotion to Full Professor will also be asked to speak to the intellectual standing of the candidate within the discipline or field of expertise. - 96.B.IV. (d) The dossier must contain all letters received.
-The dossier should normally must contain at least three(3) four (4) letters and at least two (2) of these must be from names chosen by the candidate and at least two (2) must be academics. - 96.B.V.
-Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee by September 15 of the year of application.
-The dossier will include a current CV, copies of all Annual Reports (as defined by the Faculty), teaching evaluations, copies of publications, and any additional materials to support the assessment of the candidate in meeting the unit criteria.
-The candidate has the right to discuss their dossier with the chairperson (or equivalent) before submitting it to the committee. - 96.B.VI.
+- . (b) The Dean shall provide each referee with the candidate's dossier, along with the criteria for promotion as described in section <xxx>3.B.I and the guidelines developed by the candidate's unit The Dean shall ask for the referee's judgment on whether the candidate has met those criteria.
+The letter from the Dean soliciting referees' judgments will become part of the candidate's dossier for consideration at Faculty and University level committees. - . (c) External referee letters shall comment on candidate performance in research and scholarly and/or creative activity in relation to the University criteria and to the guidelines developed by the candidate's unit(s). - . (d) The dossier must contain all letters received.
+The dossier should normally contain at least three (3) letters and at least one (1) of these must be from names chosen by the candidate and at least one (1) must be an academic. - 5.
+A.4.B.IV.
+Each candidate will submit one (1) electronic copy and one (1) hard copy of their dossier to the Chair of the Departmental Tenure and Promotion Committee (DTPC) by September 15 of the year of application.
+The dossier will include a current CV, copies of all Annual pre-Tenure Reports as referred to in section 1.C., teaching dossier including teaching evaluations, copies of publications, and any additional materials to support the assessment of the candidate in meeting the unit university criteria and unit guidelines.
+The candidate has the right to discuss their dossier with the Chairperson of the DTPC before submitting it to the committee. - 5.
+B4.B.V.
 No anonymous material may be considered at any level, and with the exception of the external letters of reference nothing may be added to the dossier at any time without the candidate's knowledge and consent.
-At any appeal hearing the appellant may introduce new material that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication).
+At any appeal hearing the appellant may only introduce new material that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication).